USCIS Releases Revised Form I-9: What to Know

 On November 14th, the United States Citizenship and Immigration Services (USCIS) published a revised version of Form I-9, Employment Eligibility Verification.

-The Form I-9 is a mandatory form that must be completed by all newly hired employees within the first three days of employment.
-The form was established in 1986 in order to establish the identity and employment authorization of newly hires.
+Form I-9 is a mandatory form that must be completed by all newly hired employees within the first three days of employment.
+The form was established in 1986 in order to establish the identity and employment authorization of new hires.

 The primary differences between the outdated Form I-9 and the new Form I-9 lie primarily in the way the form is laid out and arranged.
 The instructions have been revised, modifications have been made to better explain the form, and the form is now easier to complete on a computer.